Academic Advising and Career Coaching

 Fax: (352) 392-1279

 Do you have a quick question or have a form that needs to be signed?
-Students can have 5-10 minutes with an advisor on a walk-in basis (first-come, first-serve) 10:30am-4:30pm during certain times of the year (check schedule below).
-To see an advisor, please sign in at the front desk in 233 Bryan Hall.
+Students can have 5-10 minutes with an advisor on a walk-in basis (first-come, first-serve).
+Walk-in times are subject to change so be sure to check the schedule below.
+To see an advisor, please sign in at the front desk in 333 Heavener Hall.

 Come in early in the day to avoid a long wait as a walk-in during peak times.
 We will ensure that all students who have “signed in” are seen before we leave for the day.
 To be able to do this during very busy periods, we may close the sign-in list early.
 At certain times of the year, a large number of students may attempt to receive academic advisement at the same time.

 There are no walk-in hours on Fridays except during advance registration and drop/add week.

 Examples of walk-in advising topics:

 - Minor form approval

 - Assistance with course scheduling for the semester